xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 </div>

 ### MEP configuration for EVPN-VPWS services
 For L2VPN xconnect services, each service must have a MEP created on the end PE device.
-In the following configuration the xconnect group "EVPN-VPWS-ODN-PE3" and service odn-8 are already defined.
+There are two components to defining a MEP, first defining the Ethernet CFM "service" and then defining the MEP on the physical or logical interface participating in the L2VPN xconnect service.
+In the following configuration the xconnect group "EVPN-VPWS-ODN-PE3" and P2P EVPN VPWS service odn-8 are already defined.
+The Ethernet CFM service of "odn-8" does NOT have to match the xconnect service name.
+The MEP crosscheck defines a remote MEP to listen for Continuity Check messages from.
+It does not have to be the same as the local MEP defined on the physical sub-interface (103), but for P2P services it is best practice to make them identical.
 This configuration will send Ethernet CFM Continuity Check (CC) messages every 1 minute to verify end to end reachability.

 **L2VPN configuration**
 <div class="highlighter-rouge">